scaryoke/ISQA-3420/DFDDictionary.md

 # Processes

-Manage Code Information-

-License Scanner
+Manage Code Information- This is the process that interracts with the other processes that manage the risk/license information

+License Scanner - This process scans the source code and returns the licence information with software.

-Manage CPE Information (Daily Job)
+Manage CPE Information (Daily Job) - This process checks daily for the updated CPE XML

-Manage CVE Information
+Manage CVE Information - This process will check against the National Vulnerability Database for the vulnerability score.

-Manage Project Information
+Manage Project Information - This process will interract with all other processes that allow the project auditor to view risk information.

-Version Control/Build System
+Version Control/Build System - This process is our build and version control of our software.

+Generate SHA-1 - This process generates the SHA-1 for a file/package sent in.

 # Data Flow